Gene Simmons: Comments on suicide and depression

-In August 2014, Simmons made comments in an interview with Songfacts.com that encouraged those with depression to kill themselves.I never understand, because I always call them on their bluff.
-I’m the guy who says ‘Jump!’ when there’s a guy on top of a building who says, “That’s it, I can’t take it anymore, I’m going to jump.”
+In July 2014, Simmons made comments in an interview with Songfacts that encouraged those with depression to kill themselves.I never understand, because I always call them on their bluff.
+I'm the guy who says 'Jump!' when there's a guy on top of a building who says, "That's it, I can't take it anymore, I'm going to jump."
 Are you kidding?
 Why are you announcing it?
 Shut the fuck up, have some dignity and jump!
-You’ve got the crowd.The comments drew criticism from Nikki Sixx of Mötley Crüe who had suffered from depression in the past.
+You've got the crowd.The comments drew criticism from Nikki Sixx of Mötley Crüe, who had suffered from depression in the past.
 Following his comments, both Triple M and Winnipeg radio station Power 97 stated that they were pulling all Kiss songs from their lineup in protest.
 Simmons later clarified his comments and apologized for the incident.

 Fox & Friends incident

 On November 16, 2017, Simmons made an appearance on Fox & Friends to promote a new book, but shortly afterward, he burst into a staff meeting uninvited, unbuttoning his shirt and telling jokes.
 The next day, on November 17, Fox News announced that Simmons was banned for life from their program, as well as from entering any of the company's properties.
 Simmons later issued a statement saying that he has "a tremendous amount of respect" for the company's workers and apologized for "unintentionally offending" any staff members during his visit.